Latest news

 To further explore the themes of folklore, witchcraft, and local legends, Moyse’s Hall is also hosting an engaging series of talks that promise to bring these subjects to life.

-Don’t miss Curiosities and Superstition – the Mystery animals of Suffolk with journalist Matt Salusbury, a unique talk by Dr Francis Young on Suffolk Folklore.
-Or an evening with Dr Tabitha Stanmore as she steps into the supernatural world of sixteenth and seventeenth century England with Spellcraft and Witchcraft and Magic, Oh My!
+Don’t miss an evening with Dr Tabitha Stanmore as she steps into the supernatural world of sixteenth and seventeenth century England with Spellcraft and Witchcraft and Magic, Oh My!
+Also available, a special screening of ‘Gossip: A 16th Century Tale of Community, Power, and Resistance’ including a Q&A and discussion with filmmaker Hannah Renton (Gossip’s writer-director) and singer and composer Kate Huggett.

-For tickets and more information on Superstition: Strange Wonders & Curiosities…
+For tickets and more information on Superstition: Strange Wonders and Curiosities…

 Join our free mailing list